 The City of Baltimore is burdened by asthma.
 According to the Maryland Department of Health, 13.7% of Baltimore City adults currently have asthma, compared to 9.0% statewide1 and 9.0% nationally.2 Baltimore City youth also have asthma at rates higher than elsewhere in the State.
-Among our high school students, 33.3% have been told by a doctor or nurse that they had asthma, compared to 25.9% statewide.(3) Baltimore City’s rate for emergency department visits due to asthma is the highest in Maryland.(4)
+Among our high school students, 33.3% have been told by a doctor or nurse that they had asthma, compared to 25.9% statewide.(3) Baltimore City’s rate of emergency department visits due to asthma is the highest in Maryland.(4)

 Asthma continues to have a large impact on school and work.
-Nationally, one study estimated that almost 11 million school days and 14 million work days were missed due to asthma in 2008.5 The overall economic burden of asthma was estimated at $81.9 billion in 2013 in the US.6
+Nationally, one study estimated that almost 11 million school days and 14 million workdays were missed due to asthma in 2008.5 The overall economic burden of asthma was estimated at $81.9 billion in 2013 in the US.6

 What is Asthma?

 Asthma is a chronic disease of the airways – the tubes that bring air in and out of your lungs – that can make it hard to breathe.
 People with asthma have airways that are sensitive to things called triggers.
 Triggers cause the airways to swell and fill up with mucus, and make the muscles around the airways tighten.
 This can cause coughing, wheezing, chest tightness, and trouble breathing.
 Everyone's asthma triggers are different, so it is important to know what your triggers are.
 Asthma cannot be cured, but it can be controlled!
 Seeing your doctor, taking your medication, and avoiding triggers are all ways you can manage your asthma.

 When asthma is under control a person can be active, feel good, and sleep through the night.
 When your asthma is controlled you: